 SIDE-BY-SIDE – A shotgun with two barrels which are situated next to each other.

-SIGHT PICTURE – What the shooter sees when looking through the sights at the target.
+SIGHT PICTURE – What the shooter sees when looking through the sight at the target.

 SIGHT RADIUS – The distance between the rear sight and the front sight.